VirtCode/pusta/docs/structure/jobs/command.md

 - `reinstall` (optional) - If true, a reinstall is performed if the job is updated.
 This means, that the uninstall command is run and the install command again when updating.
 Otherwise and by default, only the install command will be run on an update.
 - `show_output` (optional) - Whether to show the output in the console when installing or removing.
 By default, this is true.
 - `root` (optional) - Whether the commands are run with root.
 This is false by default.
+- `running_directory` (optional) - Directory where the command is executed.
+This is the module directory by default.

 ## Security
 With the command job, arbitrary things can be executed on your system.
 This is especially important, when installing modules from repositories of other users.
 Pusta does not guarantee anything about the safety of a module when executing.